Murder of Tair Rada: Judicial process

 Key evidence, relating to the murder knife and shoe imprints, key issues in this case, were not settled.
-In February 2014, the Nazareth District Court returned a supplemental judgment, again convicting Zadorov.
+In February 2014, the Nazareth District Court returned a supplemental judgment, again convicting Zdorov.
 The Nazareth District Court rejected the testimony of the defense expert about the kind of knife used in the murder, and called the assertion that it was not possible to identify the bloody shoe print "embarrassing and fundamentally flawed."

 The December 23, 2015 denial of the appeal by the Supreme Court of Israel was rendered by a 2:1 split panel.
 The Jerusalem Post summed up the controversy and the Supreme Court's decision as follows:

 The case captivated the media and public.
-It was a tragic, small-town murder that, from the beginning, was dogged by rumors, including that local teenagers had killed Rada and the town or teachers had covered it up, finding an easy fall guy in Zadorov, an immigrant from the former Soviet Union...
+It was a tragic, small-town murder that, from the beginning, was dogged by rumors, including that local teenagers had killed Rada and the town or teachers had covered it up, finding an easy fall guy in Zdorov, an immigrant from the former Soviet Union.
 The 300-page majority opinion upholding the conviction on Wednesday, which included justices Isaac Amit and Zvi Zylbertal, found three major grounds for its decision, despite the disputes over the shoe prints and the knife.
-Aspects of Zadorov's confession while under arrest to a confidential informant, of his confession to interrogators and his participation in reenacting aspects of the crime were decisive, wrote the court.
+Aspects of Zdorov's confession while under arrest to a confidential informant, of his confession to interrogators and his participation in reenacting aspects of the crime were decisive, wrote the court.

+The Supreme Court's denial of the appeal failed to settle the case.
+Zadorov's team immediately asked for a new hearing by an expanded panel.

-The Zadorov case raised the issue of prosecutorial misconduct, lack of oversight of the State Prosecution, false convictions in general, and reluctance of the Israeli courts to reverse false convictions.
+The Zdorov case raised the issue of prosecutorial misconduct, lack of oversight of the State Prosecution, false convictions in general, and reluctance of the Israeli courts to reverse false convictions.

-On May 11, 2021, the Supreme Court ordered a retrial for Roman Zadorov.
-In his final ruling as a Supreme Court justice, Hanan Melcer said that based on the evidence presented by his attorneys, there was sufficient reasonable doubt to exonerate Zadorov.
+On May 11, 2021, the Supreme Court ordered a retrial for Zdorov.
+In his final ruling as a Supreme Court justice, Hanan Melcer said that based on the evidence presented by his attorneys, there was sufficient reasonable doubt to exonerate Zdorov.

+On March 30, 2023, Roman Zadorov was exonerated of the murder.
+This decision came after 2 Supreme Court judges ruled 2-1 that there is "reasonable doubt" Zadorov is the culprit.

 Judge Yitzhak Cohen affair

-By September 2014, Presiding Judge Yitzhak Cohen of the Nazareth District Court, who twice convicted Zadorov, left on vacation, and by November 2014 he resigned, after police recommended his prosecution for sexual harassment of a female attorney in his chambers.
+By September 2014, Presiding Judge Yitzhak Cohen of the Nazareth District Court, who twice convicted Zdorov, left on vacation, and by November 2014 he resigned, after police recommended his prosecution for sexual harassment of a female attorney in his chambers.

 In parallel, Justice Minister Livni ordered a probe to determine whether Moshe Lador and other highly placed figures attempted to cover up to the sexual harassment.